GracesGames/SpaceShooter2DKit/docs/documentation.md

 * Hold: continuously fires projectiles until the fire input is released
 * Automatic: continuously firing projectiles until death

-The player also holds the variable for:
-* Toggle the mobile user interface
-* Toggle gamepad input.

 ### Game

-__Game Mode__
+__Main Menu Game Mode__

+BP_MainMenuGameMode is the game mode and specifies the BP_MainMenuPlayerController as default controller.
+It is used as the game mode in the Main Menu and Mobile Main Menu maps.

+__Space Shooter 2D Game Mode__

-BP_SpaceShooter2D is the game mode and handles the current score, score multiplier, and game over actions.
+BP_SpaceShooter2DGameMode is the game mode and handles the current score, score multiplier, and game over actions.
+It is used as the game mode in the Test maps.

 __Game State__